-A placement test10 must always be administered to determine the level of pre-test to administer, unless the learner:
+A placement test must always be administered to determine the level of pre-test to administer, unless the learner:

-- Has a placement test history record current within 12 months (example: CASAS, TABE, BEST); - Is being screened for enrollment in the National External Diploma Program (NEDP®)or MD i-Pathways Distance Learning, (For potential i-Pathways participants, a CASAS C or D level or TABE A level reading and math pre-tests are the standard tests used); - Has limited literacy skills or has limited ability to understand or speak English; (Determined at intake by staff observation, CASAS ELA short oral interview, TABE Word List or self-reported with appropriate documentation.); or - Will be administered the BEST Literacy or BEST Plus CAV.
+- Has a placement test history record current within 12 months (example: CASAS, TABE, BEST); - Is being screened for enrollment in the National External Diploma Program (NEDP®)or MD i-Pathways Distance Learning, (For potential i-Pathways participants, a CASAS C or D level or TABE A level reading and math pre-tests are the standard tests used); - Has limited literacy skills or has limited ability to understand or speak English; (Determined at intake by staff observation, CASAS ELA short oral interview, TABE Word List or self-reported with appropriate documentation.); or - Will be administered the BEST Literacy or BEST Plus 2.0 CAV.

-10 CASAS placement tests are called -Appraisals, I the TABE placement test is called the -Locator Test, BEST Plus print-based version placement test is called -Locator, I and there are no placement tests for the BEST Literacy and the BEST Plus CAV.
+&lt;sup>15 CASAS placement tests are called -Appraisals, the TABE placement test is called the -Locator Test, BEST Plus 2.0 print-based version placement test is called -Locator, and there are no placement tests for the BEST Literacy and the BEST Plus 2.0 CAV.